ninjaframework/ninja/ninja-core/src/site/markdown/documentation/internationalization.md

 Internally we use MessageFormat.format(text, values) to format the messages.
 Therefore all informations from http://docs.oracle.com/javase/6/docs/api/java/text/MessageFormat.html do apply.

+**Important**: MessageFormat is really cool, but there is one thing to keep in mind:
+The apostrophe ' is a special character used for escaping.
+If you need ASCII apostrophes you have to enter them two times like ''.

+Usually you may want to use regular spelling apostrophes in your messages like `or ´.
+And regular apostrophes don't need to be escaped.

 Getting a message inside your code
 ----------------------------------